Our Group:

 Hwei-yen Chen (PhD student): Evolutionary biology of ageing.
 Hwei-yen defended her thesis in the end of 2014 and started a postdoc with Simone Immler at the Department of Evolutionary Biology.

 Björn Rogell (ERC-funded postdoc): Genomic study of ageing following experimental life-history evolution.
-Björn received a highly sought after “young group leader” position from Swedish Research Council (VR) and and started his own lab as assistant professor at Stockholm University.
+Björn received a highly sought after “young group leader” position from Swedish Research Council (VR) and started his own lab as assistant professor at Stockholm University.

 Grigorios Georgolopoulos (RA, project and MSc student, Drosophila Lab, together with Urban Friberg).
 Grigorios went to the US and is now working in the lab in Seattle.
 He is still actively collaborating with us and advising on fly routines.